 The Master of Science in Justice, Law and Criminology (JLC) is an interdisciplinary program focusing on the foundations and structure of institutions of justice and law.
-Students will receive a thorough grounding in empirical and theoretical approaches to issues in public policy, criminology and victimology, law and society, and jurisprudence and social thought.
+Students will receive a thorough grounding in empirical and theoretical approaches to issues in public policy, criminology, victimology, law and society, legal studies, jurisprudence, and social thought.